cskate1997/SamplingBasedAlgorithms/README.md

 This template is only provided as a start point, feel free to make any modification of the codes or code structures if needed.
 After you finish coding, your algorithms should produce similar results as the images in **demo** folder.

+Include the documentation as a pdf file, or if you prefer, a md file.

 ##Bridge Sampling
 ![bridge](https://github.com/cskate1997/SamplingBasedAlgorithms/assets/94412831/4f4034f1-e908-47d0-8808-755f77d3fe2b)